Simple-Robotics/proxsuite/doc/1-Overview.md

   </tr>
 </table>

-\subsection OverviewSimpleCompile Compiling and running your program --> TO FINISH
+\subsection OverviewSimpleCompile Compiling and running your program

-You can compile the C++ version by including ProxSuite and Eigen header directories.
-TODO
+You can compile the C++ version by including ProxSuite and Eigen header directories

 \code g++ -std=c++11 overview-simple.cpp -o overview-simple $(pkg-config --cflags --libs proxsuite)  \endcode